Like many business owners I have things I do well, and things I do less well. Sales in the traditional sense

 And that's your initial outreach.
 It's simple and process-oriented, and customer focused.
 It's really more like the classic brick and mortar in-store experience.
 A prospective customer walks in, looks at something on the shelf, and you walk over and ask if you can help.

 Need More Leads and Customers in 2018?
-Get an Inbound Growth Plan.
-10% Off fof a Limited Time
+Get an Inbound Growth Plan and we'll create buyer personas and a 12-month content plan to supercharge your lead generation!

 2. Help Don't Sell